mattkram/dirty-equals/docs/usage.md

 1. For simplicity we've hardcoded `id` here, but in a test it could be any positive int, hence why we need `IsPositiveInt()`

-Here's an except from the output of `pytest -vv` show the error details:
+Here's an excerpt from the output of `pytest -vv` show the error details:

 ```txt title="pytest output"
 E         Common items: